Measles

 Overview

 Measles is an extremely contagious viral illness that spreads primarily through the air when an infected person coughs, sneezes, or breathes.
 It can remain infectious in the air or on surfaces for up to two hours.
 Up to 90% of unvaccinated individuals who are exposed will become infected with measles.
-Symptoms include high fever, cough, runny nose, conjunctivitis, and a telltale rash that begins 3-5 days after other symptoms appear.
-Measles infection can cause serious health complications, especially in children.
+Symptoms include high fever, cough, runny nose, red and watery eyes, and a telltale rash that begins 3-5 days after other symptoms appear.
+Measles infection can cause serious health complications, especially in children under 5 years of age, persons over 20 years of age, persons with weakened immune systems, and during pregnancy.
 The MMR (measles, mumps, rubella) vaccine is a routinely recommended vaccine that is given as part of the childhood immunization series, and is safe, effective, and offers long-lasting protection.

 Current Status

-As of August 26, 2025, 1,408 measles cases have been reported in the United States.
-For comparison, 285 cases were diagnosed in the U.S. in 2024.
-In total, measles cases have been reported by the CDC in 43 jurisdictions since the beginning of the year.
+As of March 5, 2026, 1,281 measles cases have been reported in the United States this calendar year.
+In total, measles cases have been reported by the CDC in 31 jurisdictions since the beginning of the year.

 Metropolitan DC Cases